 The discovery of this strange noise occurred when researchers at the University of Liverpool were analysing the sea level and pressures in the region over the past 60 years over the period 1958 up to 2013 as well as using information from tide gauges and satellite measurements of gravity using four different models of ocean activity.

-Initially looking at ocean pressure in the area, Professor Chris Hughes, an expert in Sea Level Science at the Universityand his team discovered inexplicable pressure oscillations" across the sea's basin and decided to look closer at what was going on.
+Initially looking at ocean pressure in the area, Professor Chris Hughes, an expert in Sea Level Science at the Universityand his team discovered “inexplicable pressure oscillations" across the sea's basin and decided to look closer at what was going on.

-" We can compare the ocean activity in the Caribbean Sea to that of a whistle.
+Professor Chris Hughes also said-" We can compare the ocean activity in the Caribbean Sea to that of a whistle.
 When you blow into a whistle, the jet of air becomes unstable and excites the resonant sound wave which fits into the whistle cavity.
 Because the whistle is open, the sound radiates out so you can hear it.

 Similarly, an ocean current flowing through the Caribbean Sea becomes unstable and excites a resonance of a rather strange kind of ocean wave called a 'Rossby wave'.
 Because the Caribbean Sea is partly open, this causes an exchange of water with the rest of the ocean which allows us to 'hear' the resonance using gravity measurements. "